-Recently hailed as a « lyrical miracle » by the american press for her creation of the first part in David Lang’s Prisoner of the State for the Philharmonic Orchestra (Jaap Van Zweden), Julie Mathevet enjoys today a career full of rich and diverse projects.
+Recently hailed as a « lyrical miracle » by the american press for her creation of the first part in David Lang’s Prisoner of the State for the NY Philharmonic Orchestra (Jaap Van Zweden), Julie Mathevet enjoys today a career full of rich and diverse projects.

-She was invited last year by the Cleveland Orchestra to sing Naïade and cover for Zerbinetta.
+She was previously invited by the Cleveland Orchestra to sing Naïade and cover for Zerbinetta.
 She covered the same Zerbinetta in rehearsal in Toulouse’s Capitole.
 Preceding that she sang miss Ellen and covered Lakmé in Malmö.
 She created the Mother in l’Abrégé des Merveilles de Marco Polo of Arthur Lavandier, in Rouen Opera and the Berlioz festival at la Côte St André in 2022.

 She joined the Paris Opera Academy in 2008, and also trained as an actor during those years.
 She sang Le Feu in l’Enfant et les Sortilèges in Bastille, Zerbinetta in concert in Garnier and performed in Akhmatova (Mantovani) and la Cerisaie (Fénelon), two creations for Paris Bastille Opera.
-She collaborated with Jérôme Corréas and les Paladins, in a Haëndel concert for the Musée du Louvre.

 She created in 2013 the first role of La Dispute (Mernier) in Brussels’s la Monnaie, in which her « naive and self-astonished character and acting talents blow a youthful wind on the stage ».
 She sang Servilia in la Fenice, conducted by Ottavio Dantone, and the Queen of the Night and Fantasia (Offenbach’s « a Trip to the Moon ») in Massy opera.